 The church is composed of an aisled nave with a clerestory, chancel, north sacristy chapel, south porch, and a west tower with spire.
 The south chapel was used as a chantry by the de Brunne or Bourney family.
 A large tomb in the chapel is to an unnamed 17th-century member of the family.
 In the 17th and 18th century the chapel was used as a school, and the windows, tomb, and screen all bear carved initials of boys attending the school.

 Aside from the wall paintings, perhaps the most interesting features are the screens, which are one of the finest and most complete collections of medieval screens in East Anglia.
 The screen on the north side of the Ely Chapel is possibly the oldest in England, and has been dated to around 1320.
 It is beautifully carved and traceried in elegant style.
 The tracery contains numerous small carving of faces, some humorous, some simply grotesque.

-There is an early Perpendicular font, carved on only 7 of its 8 sides, suggesting that it was originally meant to stand beside a pillar, where the 8th face would remain unseen.
+There is an early Perpendicular font, carved on only seven of its eight sides, suggesting that it was originally meant to stand beside a pillar, where the eighth face would remain unseen.
 The pulpit is also of Perpendicular date.